raspberrypilearning/3D-scene/en/step_4.md

 First, you will make or choose a backdrop.

-Either you will choose a relatively plain backdrop from the Scratch backdrop library, or you are going to work with the **Paint editor** where there are two types of graphics options: **vector** and **bitmap**.
+Either you will choose a backdrop from the Scratch backdrop library, or you are going to work with the **Paint editor** where there are two types of graphics options: **vector** and **bitmap**.
 The **backdrop editor** automatically opens in the vector graphic setting and you will be using vector graphics for this project.

+<mark>Is mentioning bitmap graphics so prominently here necessary?</mark>

 **Blue sky**:
 ![Blue sky image](images/blueSkyBackdrop.png){:width="400px"}

+<mark>TBD: Scratch already has a blue sky background, can we use a different example.</mark>

 In this example a plain blue sky backdrop has been created because any additional scenery, such as hills, trees or buildings will be added as sprites that can be moved around.